top of page

 Since 2006 Christopher has directed Art Omi: Dance, an annual collaborative residency for international choreographers in New York, shaping the program's unique approach to cross cultural collaboration and peer-to-peer mentorship.

-Teaching credits include American University (2011-14), the BA and MFA programs at the University of Maryland (2014-17) and residencies at over 20 conservatories and institutions of higher learning in the US and abroad.
-Since 2006 Christopher has also directed Art Omi: Dance, an annual collaborative residency for international choreographers in New York.
+Teaching credits include American University (2011-14), the BA and MFA programs at the University of Maryland (2014-17) and residencies at over 20 conservatories and institutions of higher learning in the United States and abroad.

 bottom of page